Wortmeister-HQ/zahlwort2num/README.md

 # zahlwort2num (v.
 0.1.5)

 :de: :de: :de:
 A small but useful (due shortage of/low quality support for lang_DE) package for handy convertion of german numerals (also ordinal) written as words to numbers.
+So it converts words to numbers.

 This might be a good complementary lib to https://github.com/savoirfairelinux/num2words

-:crying_cat_face: _Currently is doesn't support swiss variant.
+:crying_cat_face: _Currently is doesn't support Swiss variant.
 TBD_ :switzerland:

 # PyPi direct page of project
 https://pypi.org/project/zahlwort2num/